 Personal Leave of Absence

 A graduate student may withdraw from the University temporarily or permanently for non-medical reasons.
 For medical circumstances, see medical leave of absence.
-Students who wish to withdraw permanently from their programs should notify the University in writing.
-A graduate student who wants to take time off from the University must fill out the Application for Leave of Absence for Graduate Students.
-The form must be signed by the student’s advisor and turned into the Office of Graduate Education by the Registrar’s published deadline to drop classes.
+Students who wish to withdraw permanently from their programs should notify their departments as well as the Office of the Registrar in writing.
+A graduate student who wants to take time off from the University must fill out the Application for Personal Leave of Absence for Graduate Students and submit it to the Office of Graduate Education by the Registrar’s published deadline to drop classes.
 Students who are currently enrolled for the quarter during which they wish to begin a leave of absence must first withdraw from courses for the quarter during which they apply for leave.
 Students who fail to withdraw will be liable for full tuition and fee charges, and a failing grade may be recorded for every course for which the student is registered.

 In general, leaves of absence are for students who want to take a period of time away from the University (excluding summer) with the intent to return.
 The maximum period of time for a single leave of absence is three consecutive quarters, excluding summers.
 Students who need an additional leave of absence should file a new application for a leave of absence.
 While on an approved leave of absence, students are guaranteed a place in their current program when they return to the University, provided all deadlines and rules are observed.
 Some units may have more restrictive guidelines for a leave of absence.
 Students should consult with their unit and program for more information before making a decision about whether to take a leave.
 Returning students have the same registration priority as continuing students.
 It is important to note that students are still held to the original timeline for completion of the degree.